 Well done everyone and a special enormous thank you to Eileen Spence and her Blue Door team.

 The money raised will be part of our contribution to a lottery funded project to update our coaches and also purchase boats and equipment to support our successful training programme which embraces all ages from children to the not so young.

 Kirkwall Kayak Club is affiliated to the Scottish Canoe Association.

-John has been kayaking for over forty years and has held British Canoe Union (BCU) coaching qualifications for forty years.
+Founder member John Mowat has been kayaking for over forty years and has held British Canoe Union (BCU) coaching qualifications for most of that time.